Patient Rights and Responsibilities

-- The right to request a change of a provider or a second opinion.
+- To request a change of a provider or a second opinion.

-- The right to know the names, titles and roles of all health care providers involved in their care.
+- To know the names, titles and roles of all providers involved in their care.

-- The right to know that Brody School of Medicine is a center for health care learners and to know whether any learners will be part of their care, as well as the right to refuse any learner’s participation.
+- To know that that Brody School of Medicine is a center for health care learners and to know whether any learners will be part of their care, as well as the right to refuse any learner’s participation.

-- Access to interpreter services when they are unable to speak or understand English or are hearing impaired.
+- Access to interpreter services when they are unable to speak or understand English or when they are hearing impaired.

-- Participation in health care decision-making before and during health care by receiving information about their diagnosis, conditions, recommended treatments with benefits and risks as well as alternatives explained in terms that the patient understands.
+- Participation in health care decision-making before and during health care by receiving information about their diagnosis, conditions, recommended treatments, with an explanation of benefits and risks as well as alternatives explained in terms that the patient understands.

-- The right to refuse recommended treatments to the extent permitted by law and to be informed of the possible consequences of the refusal.
+- To refuse recommended treatments to the extent permitted by law and to be informed of the possible consequences of the refusal.

-- The right to know if the treatment involves experimental or research methods and the right to refuse to participate.
+- To know if the treatment involves experimental or research methods and to refuse participation.

-- Advanced health care decisions through advanced directives, living will, or durable power of attorney for health care will be implemented.
+- Advanced health care decisions through advanced directives, a living will, or durable power of attorney for health care.

-- Privacy during all health care encounters will be provided to the every extent possible.
+- Privacy during all health care encounters to the extent possible.